szabgab/perlmaven.com/sites/en/pages/getting-started-with-perl-dancer-on-digital-ocean.md

 This can take quite some time.
 10-20 minutes or even more.
 So this might be a good time to stretch a bit.

-Once perl was built we can first <b>list</b> all the installed versions of perl:
+Once perl was built we can first **list** all the installed versions of perl:

 ```
 starman@s12:~$ perlbrew list
   perl-5.18.1
 ```

-and we can <b>switch</b> to it using the following command:
+and we can **switch** to it using the following command:

 ```
 starman@s12:~$ perlbrew switch perl-5.18.1